-- There are two kinds of blades included: The red capped blades have a 45 degree angle cut at the tip.
-Use these blades for cutting thinner materials such as paper, vellum, vinyl, and thin cardstock.
-The new Sliver 2 blue capped blades are well-suited for cutting thicker materials, such as textured cardstock, chipboard and craft foam. - Additionally, there are other blades and tools sold separately that can fit into the blade holder, such as the engraving/embossing tip, and the punch tool.
-Note that it's VERY IMPORTANT to insert the correct end into the holders to avoid permanently damaging the blade holder.
-All of the "non-blade" ends go into the larger part of the blade holder with the "useful end" protruding through the end cap.
+- There are two kinds of blades included: The red capped blades are suited for cutting thinner materials such as paper, vellum, vinyl, and thin cardstock.
+The Sliver 2 blue capped blades are much longer blades and are well-suited for cutting thicker materials, such as textured cardstock, chipboard and craft foam. - Additionally, there are other tools sold separately that can fit into the blade holder, such as the fabric blade, the engraving/embossing tip, and the punch tool (see below).
+Note that it's VERY IMPORTANT to insert the correct end into the blade holder to avoid permanently damaging the blade holder.
+All of the "non-blade" ends are inserted with the "useful/sharp end" protruding through the bottom.

-Blade Assembly:
+Blade Installation: